 After graduating college with her two for the price of one majors, Laura taught for six years in Carmel, Indiana and loved it.
 If she hadn’t had her daughter followed quickly by a book deal, she would still be teaching today.
 But babies don’t stay babies forever, and she realized a long time ago that you CAN do ANYTHING you want…but you can’t do everything.
 And this mom gig is just too important to mess with.
 That, and when one finally catches a dream they’ve been chasing for YEARS, one gives it every ounce of their available non-mom time.
 At least, that’s Laura’s philosophy.

-Laura now lives in a big blue house with her high school sweetheart and two kids that exhaust her while simultaneously making her life better in every possible way.
+Laura now lives in a big blue house with her high school sweetheart and three kids that exhaust her while simultaneously making her life better in every possible way.
 She loves going for a long run while listening to an audiobook, her two bulldogs, and spending time at her family’s lake house.

 Check out this interview!